 Opened in 2016, St. Elizabeth House (Casa Elizabeta), situated in the picturesque village of Cacica in the Carpathian foothills, offers a warm and friendly home to up to eight young adults with moderate intellectual disabilities.
 Some of the young people have behavioural problems and developmental delays owing to years of mental and physical abuse in state institutions.

-FARA staff provide psycho-social care, spiritual care, training in life skills and education.
+FARA staff provide psycho-social care, training in life skills and education.
 All of the young people are encouraged to participate in the local community, according to their ability.
 Many of them particularly enjoy making and selling small items at local craft fairs.

 St Mary and St Joseph, Falticeni, Suceava County